OneMight/AI_Automobile/dataset/README.roboflow.txt

 CarDetection1 - v1 Roboflow Instant 1 [Eval]
 ==============================

-This dataset was exported via roboflow.com on September 27, 2025 at 10:51 AM GMT
+This dataset was exported via roboflow.com on September 27, 2025 at 9:52 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects